Arctium lappa; Arctium minus

-In Japan and some parts of Europe, burdock is eaten as vegetable.
-Burdock contains inulin, a natural dietary fiber, and has also been used traditionally to improve digestion.
+In Japan and some parts of Europe, burdock is eaten as a vegetable.
+Burdock contains inulin, a natural dietary fiber, and is also used to improve digestion.
 As a root vegetable, it possesses considerably stronger antioxidant activity than common vegetables and fruits.
 In fact, recent studies confirm that burdock has prebiotic properties that could improve health.

-Despite the fact that burdock has been used for centuries to treat a variety of conditions, very few scientific studies have examined its effects.
+Despite the fact that burdock has been used for centuries to treat a variety of conditions, few scientific studies have examined its effects.
 Preliminary studies suggest topical application of burdock leaves may help treat burns.

 Burdock consists primarily of carbohydrates, volatile oils, plant sterols, tannins, and fatty oils.
-Researchers aren't sure which active ingredients in burdock root are responsible for its healing properties, but the herb may have anti-inflammatory, antioxidant, and antibacterial effects.
-In fact, recent studies show that burdock contains phenolic acids, quercetin and luteolin -- all powerful antioxidants.
+Researchers are not sure which active ingredients in burdock root are responsible for its healing properties.
+But the herb may have anti-inflammatory, antioxidant, and antibacterial effects.
+Recent studies show that burdock contains phenolic acids, quercetin, and luteolin, which are all powerful antioxidants.

 How to Take It

-There are no known scientific reports on the pediatric use of burdock, so burdock should only be given to children under the supervision of a doctor.
+There are no known scientific reports on the pediatric use of burdock, so you should only give burdock to children under the supervision of a doctor.

 Pregnant or nursing women should avoid burdock as it may cause damage to the fetus.

 If you are sensitive to daisies, chrysanthemums, or ragweed, you may experience an allergic reaction to burdock, including dermatitis.